Christofferos/MathRush/README.md

 # MathRush
-Let's the users improve their mathematical calculation speed by doing exercises on basic operations.
+Allows the users to improve their mathematical calculation speed by doing exercises on basic operations.

 ## How to run the website locally:
 1. Clone down repo, cd into 'backend' folder.